SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 Alerts
 ++++++
-Let's start with asserts because they are the simplest pop-up to handle.
+Let's start with alerts because they are the simplest pop-up to handle.
 To begin, open the HTML sample above in a browser and click on the "Show alert" button.
 You'll notice that after you close the alert the text "Alert is gone." is displayed on the page.
 Now run through the same steps with Selenium IDE recording, and verify